 Submitted by Michele S., Chicago IL.

-A client of travel expert, Heidi Hoehn.
+A client of travel advisors, Heidi Hoehn.